ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2019-02-10-Scrape Zillow - Hundreds of Thousands of Properties Pt. 2 without Tax Data.markdown

 The below program will read in Zillow property URLs (without the zillow.com prefix).
 The program will loop the URLs in slices (i.e. X lines of URLs per loop) then run the URLs via multiple threads.
 Using multiple threads allows the program to be much faster than searching with a single thread (i.e. one-by-one).

 Generally, the program is pinging the Zillow property URL and looking for the hdpApolloPreloadedData HTML element by ID.
 This HTML element has JSON data about the property, which the program processes.
-After extracting the relevant data, the program will save the data in as tab-delimited based on your chosen location.
+After extracting the relevant data, the program will save the data in a tab-delimited file based on your chosen location.

-The downside by pinging the Zillow URL directly is that property tax and school information is not accessible.
+The downside of pinging the Zillow URL directly is that the property tax and school information is not accessible.
 Extracting this data is explained in the article Scrape Zillow - Hundreds of Thousands of Properties Pt.
-2 w/ Tax Data.
+2 with Tax Data.

 <br>